-The sample format in FIFO mode does not differ from the one of the standard (non FIFO) mode.
-Please refer to the relating passage concerning the sample format in the standard acquisition chapter.
+The sample format in FIFO mode does not differ from the one in standard mode.
+Please refer to the dedicated passage in the chapter about the standard mode.

 The Spectrum boards offer a wide variety of different clock modes to match all the customers needs.
 All the clock modes are described in detail with programming examples below.
 This chapter simply gives you an overview which clock mode to select: